GX-2

-The GX-2 (Greyhound Experimental #2 – The Scenicruiser) was a prototype bus built for Greyhound that would eventually be developed into the Scenicruiser.
-It began in mid-1948 as a 35-foot design, but, in part, to accommodate more passengers, Greyhouse President Orville Caesar directed his engineering department, which had obtained from GM a PD-3751, to add five feet in length to the upper deck.
-After Greyhound's initial experiences with GX-1, the 50-seat double-decked bus, Caesar decided that the next prototype would be a deck-and-a-half style.
-This decision resulted in the iconic silhouette of the Scenicruiser.
+The GX-2 (Greyhound Experimental #2 – The Scenicruiser) was a prototype bus built for Greyhound that was eventually developed into the Scenicruiser.
+It began in mid-1948 as a 35-foot design, but, in part to accommodate more passengers, Greyhound President Orville Caesar directed his engineering department to add five feet in length to the upper deck of a PD-3751 obtained from GM.
+After Greyhound's initial experiences with GX-1, a 50-seat double-decked bus, Caesar decided that the next prototype would be a deck-and-a-half style, which led to the silhouette of the Scenicruiser.

 Design

 The design, introduced to Greyhound's executives in the fall of 1948, was "a coach with an observation dome following somewhat the general idea of the astrodome cars recently put in service by some of the railroads."
 Or, as Orville Caesar later summarized, "the observation dome model coach is basically a Silversides coach with a dome and the Model GX-1 front end added."
 Unlike GX-1, the design patent for GX-2 did not name Raymond Loewy.
 Albert Boca, the patent holder, was a GM designer.
 The design patent D160059, submitted and granted in 1950, was assigned to General Motors.